Vitamin C doesn’t need much introduction.

 Intravenous Vitamin C

-This powerful method of administering Vitamin C to the body was extremely effective and has even been attributed to the destruction of cancer cells in the body, as the work of Dr. Linus Pauling demonstrates.
+This powerful method of administering vitamin C to the body was extremely effective and has even been attributed to the destruction of cancer cells in the body, as the work of Dr. Linus Pauling demonstrates.
 Some might speculate that this is the reason it has now been banned in the UK.
 This is despite the fact that this vitamin is very, very low in toxicity; there is no scientific evidence at all that large quantities cause adverse reactions; the worst that can happen when a large amount than the body is used to (when orally ingested) is a bit of diarrhoea.
 An upper level of 2g per day is recommended in order to prevent this but the body will develop tolerance over time.

-The ban doesn’t mean the intravenous version is impossible to find, of course; if you’re suffering from a chronic condition, traveling to a doctor who is prepared to administer intravenous vitamin C could save your life.
+The ban doesn’t mean the intravenous version is impossible to find, of course; if you’re suffering from a chronic condition, travelling to a doctor who is prepared to administer intravenous vitamin C could save your life.
 If you can’t find this but just want to get a powerful vitamin C hit guaranteed to be utilised by your body, you can go for lypo-spheric vitamin C.

 Lypo-spheric Vitamin C